ros-navigation/docs.nav2.org/tutorials/docs/integrating_vio.rst

-    odom1_config: [true,  true,  true,  # X, Y, Z true,  true,  true,  # Roll, Pitch, Yaw false, false, false, # Vx, Vy, Vz false, false, true,  # Vroll, Vpitch, Vyaw false, false, false] # Ax, Ay, Az
+    odom1_config: [true,  true,  true,  # X, Y, Z true,  true,  true,  # Roll, Pitch, Yaw false, false, false, # Vx, Vy, Vz false, false, false,  # Vroll, Vpitch, Vyaw false, false, false] # Ax, Ay, Az
     odom1_differential: false
     odom1_relative: true
     odom1_queue_size: 2

 .. note::
   We're fusing in Roll, Pitch, and Yaw.
 If operating your EKF or ZED in 2D modes, then set the Roll and Pitch fields to ``false``.
+If you believe jumps in your VIO may occur, consider using ``odom1_pose_rejection_threshold`` which sets a threshold to reject updates if sufficiently outlandish relative to recent updates.
+In this case, setting differential to true may also be helpful so that single bogus updates don't move the entire coordinate system.

 Make sure to evaluate your EKF's ``frequency``, ``two_d_mode``, ``publish_tf``, and key frames to be appropriate for your application.
 We generally want to publish TF and have 2D mode on when navigating in flat indoor environments only.